 Station 3: Advancement.
 This station touches on the different ranks in Cub Scouts, listing out some of the specific adventures for each rank...mention "age appropriate activities" and all the opportunities for fun.
-Again, a good opportunity to mention great ways to volunteer...personal hobbies, or just an interest in specific advancement requirements, is the perfect way for a new parent to help their child's den!
+Again, a good opportunity to mention great ways to volunteer.
+Mention that parents can share their personal hobbies or have an interest in specific advancement requirements.
+Either way is a perfect way for a new parent to help their child's den!

-- Station 3 tri-panel display - Rank patches, belts full of adventure loops, patch vest, parent's ribbon full of parent pins - Patches from campouts, pack & district activities
+- Station 3 tri-panel display - Rank patches, belts full of adventure loops, patch vest, parent's ribbon full of parent pins - Patches from campouts, pack & District activities